Dental problems in rabbits

 Overview

-- Dental disease is a very common problem in pet rabbits and is most commonly caused by a poor diet/lack of fibre.
+- Dental problems are common in pet rabbits and are usually caused by a diet that’s too low in fibre.

-- The best way to prevent dental problems is to feed your rabbits a well-balanced diet containing mostly grass and hay.
+- The best way to prevent dental problems is to feed your rabbits a well-balanced diet, high in fibre.

 Symptoms